 There’s a possibility that these pages won’t match up exactly if you have the 1st edition.
-I’ve got the 2nd edition which was revised in 2007 to remove an excerpt of Al-Anon’s “promises” or “gifts.”
-Per the “2005 World Service Conference Summary” (item # P-46), “It was the Committee’s further consensus that the passage not be promoted or reproduced as ‘promises’ or ‘gifts.’
+I’ve got the 2nd edition from 2007 which has a revised excerpt of Al-Anon’s “promises” or “gifts.”
+Per page 67 of the “2005 World Service Conference Summary” (item # P-46), “It was the Committee’s further consensus that the passage not be promoted or reproduced as ‘promises’ or ‘gifts.’
 In Al-Anon we offer newcomers our experience, strength, & hope.
 We don’t make promises because each individual’s needs & situations are different.”

 2. A short version of the book’s recurring theme is about creating something from nothing – or as stated better on page 206: “We are becoming the mature people we lacked in our childhood homes.” …From parents that couldn’t give what they didn’t have, to reaching understanding & forgiveness, freedom is possible once we make peace with our past.